HSF/hsf.github.io/organization/_posts/2018-05-24-coordination.md

             -   Links to HSF were weaker than they should be.
     -   Collaboration guide for projects
         -   Draft by Benedikt.
 Iterating with Graeme.
--   Are we missing the big picture for "software upgrades"?
+-   **Important discussion** on the question of are we missing the big picture for "software upgrades"?
-    -   How does the HSF become a focus point that helps tackle the grand challenge of HL-LHC.
+    -   How does the HSF become a focus point that helps tackle the grand challenge of HL-LHC?
     -   There are some project proposals that will be coming up in the next months - checkpoint at CHEP and after.
-    -   More urgent for the experiments in the HL-LHC planning.
+    -   More urgent for the experiments in HL-LHC planning.
 A "re-engineering" task force?
 Topical groups, e.g., HPC efforts.
 GPU working group?
-    -   Bottom up efforts to be encouraged, but with support from experiment management.
+    -   Bottom up efforts to be encouraged, but support from experiment management is vital as developers are everywhere stretched.
-    -   We should restart the Software Tech Forum as a start and *continue to discuss this next week*.
+    -   We should restart the Software Tech Forum as a start, *continue to discuss this next week*.

 CWP